Béla Bartók Music Institute

 The Béla Bartók Music Institute (Hungarian: Bartók Béla Zeneművészeti Szakközépiskola) is a college of the University of Miskolc in Miskolc, Hungary, specializing in music education.
 Founded in 1966, it is named for Béla Bartók, the Hungarian composer.

-Located in Bartók Square, the school resides in the Palace of Music, a neo-baroque building completed between 1926 and 1927.
+Located in Bartók Square, the school resides in the Palace of Music, neo-baroque building completed between 1926 and 1927.

 Educational programs

 The Béla Bartók Music Institute hosts programs including: Bachelor of Arts in Composition and Musicology, Bachelor of Arts in Performing Arts, Master of Arts in Performing Arts, and various music education programs.